Severe thunderstorm watch in effect for Lancaster County until midnight

 Click here to read more about the difference between thunderstorms, severe thunderstorm watches and warnings.

+A rare evening Severe T-storm issuance...effective 6:45pm until midnight...as a couple lines of strong storms track into southeastern PA. pic.twitter.com/XiobbISvoO— E. Horst (@MUweather) September 2, 2020

+Radar loop shows the strong storms over the eastern half of #ctpwx moving steadily to the east.
+By 8:30 pm, most of the storms will be off to the east.
+Until then, keep an eye to the sky over the Lower Susquehanna Valley.
+One or two storm cells could make damage. pic.twitter.com/5ryvKx8Xpv— NWS State College (@NWSStateCollege) September 2, 2020

-A severe thunderstorm watch has been issued for parts of Pennsylvania until 12 AM EDT pic.twitter.com/lFh3n9Bu2r— NWS State College (@NWSStateCollege) August 27, 2020
+A severe thunderstorm watch has been issued for parts of DE, DC, MD, NJ, PA, VA until 12 AM EDT pic.twitter.com/BpiifTqFWv— NWS State College (@NWSStateCollege) September 2, 2020

-5:20pm radar updates: Thunderstorms are moving SE in North Central PA this evening.
-These storms in the Northern Tier could produce scattered damaging winds, large hail, and an isolated tornado.
-Have multiple ways to receive warnings today as these storms evolve. #PAwx pic.twitter.com/pueLtPb4dq— NWS State College (@NWSStateCollege) August 27, 2020
+Gloomy and stormy day today ⛈ This afternoon/evening, a cold front will bring the chance of severe storms in the Lower Susquehanna.
+Storms could produce strong winds.
+An isolated tornado or two is possible.
+Elsewhere in PA, scattered storms likely but will end tonight #PAwx pic.twitter.com/pm5IkXdEU1— NWS State College (@NWSStateCollege) September 2, 2020